mengshuaiyang/DesignPatterns/factory-pattern.md

 }
 ```

-Õâ¸öÊµÏÖÊÇ×î¼òµ¥ºÍÖ±¹ÛµÄ(ÎÒÃÇ³ÆÖ®ÎªĞÂÊÖÊµÏÖ)¡£ÕâÀïµÄÎÊÌâÊÇ£¬Ò»µ©ÎÒÃÇÌí¼ÓĞÂµÄ¾ßÌå²úÆ·µ÷ÓÃ£¬ÎÒÃÇÓ¦¸ÃĞŞ¸ÄFactoryÀà¡£Ëü²»ÊÇºÜÁé»î£¬Î¥·´ÁË¿ª·ÅÔ­Ôò¡£µ±È»ÎÒÃÇ¿ÉÒÔ×ÓÀà»¯¹¤³§Àà£¬µ«ÊÇ²»ÒªÍü¼Ç¹¤³§ÀàÍ¨³£ÓÃ×÷µ¥Àı¡£¶ÔËü½øĞĞ×ÓÀà»¯ÒâÎ¶×ÅÍ¨¹ı´úÂëÌæ»»ËùÓĞ¹¤³§ÀàÒıÓÃ¡£
+è¿™ä¸ªå®ç°æ˜¯æœ€ç®€å•å’Œç›´è§‚çš„(æˆ‘ä»¬ç§°ä¹‹ä¸ºæ–°æ‰‹å®ç°)ã€‚è¿™é‡Œçš„é—®é¢˜æ˜¯ï¼Œä¸€æ—¦æˆ‘ä»¬æ·»åŠ æ–°çš„å…·ä½“äº§å“è°ƒç”¨ï¼Œæˆ‘ä»¬åº”è¯¥ä¿®æ”¹Factoryç±»ã€‚å®ƒä¸æ˜¯å¾ˆçµæ´»ï¼Œè¿åäº†å¼€æ”¾åŸåˆ™ã€‚å½“ç„¶æˆ‘ä»¬å¯ä»¥å­ç±»åŒ–å·¥å‚ç±»ï¼Œä½†æ˜¯ä¸è¦å¿˜è®°å·¥å‚ç±»é€šå¸¸ç”¨ä½œå•ä¾‹ã€‚å¯¹å®ƒè¿›è¡Œå­ç±»åŒ–æ„å‘³ç€é€šè¿‡ä»£ç æ›¿æ¢æ‰€æœ‰å·¥å‚ç±»å¼•ç”¨ã€‚
-[^_^]:This implementation is the most simple and intuitive (Let's call it noob implementation).
+[^_^]: This implementation is the most simple and intuitive (Let's call it noob implementation).
 The problem here is that once we add a new concrete product call we should modify the Factory class.
 It is not very flexible and it violates open close principle.
 Of course we can subclass the factory class, but let's not forget that the factory class is usually used as a singleton.
 Subclassing it means replacing all the factory class references everywhere through the code.

-### Àà×¢²á,Ê¹ÓÃ·´Éä
+### ç±»æ³¨å†Œ,ä½¿ç”¨åå°„
-[^_^]:### Class Registration - using reflection
+[^_^]: ### Class Registration - using reflection

-Èç¹ûÄú¿ÉÒÔÊ¹ÓÃ·´Éä£¨ÀıÈç£¬Ê¹ÓÃJava»ò.NETÓïÑÔ£©£¬Ôò¿ÉÒÔ½«ĞÂ²úÆ·Àà×¢²áµ½¹¤³§£¬¶øÎŞĞè¸ü¸Ä¹¤³§±¾Éí¡£ÒªÔÚ²»ÖªµÀ¶ÔÏóÀàĞÍµÄÇé¿öÏÂÔÚ¹¤³§ÀàÖĞ´´½¨¶ÔÏó£¬ÎÒÃÇÔÚproductIDºÍ²úÆ·µÄÀàÀàĞÍÖ®¼ä±£ÁôÒ»¸öÓ³Éä¡£ÔÚÕâÖÖÇé¿öÏÂ£¬µ±½«ĞÂ²úÆ·Ìí¼Óµ½Ó¦ÓÃ³ÌĞòÊ±£¬±ØĞë½«Æä×¢²áµ½¹¤³§¡£´Ë²Ù×÷²»ĞèÒª¸ü¸Ä¹¤³§Àà´úÂë¡£
+å¦‚æœæ‚¨å¯ä»¥ä½¿ç”¨åå°„ï¼ˆä¾‹å¦‚ï¼Œä½¿ç”¨Javaæˆ–.NETè¯­è¨€ï¼‰ï¼Œåˆ™å¯ä»¥å°†æ–°äº§å“ç±»æ³¨å†Œåˆ°å·¥å‚ï¼Œè€Œæ— éœ€æ›´æ”¹å·¥å‚æœ¬èº«ã€‚è¦åœ¨ä¸çŸ¥é“å¯¹è±¡ç±»å‹çš„æƒ…å†µä¸‹åœ¨å·¥å‚ç±»ä¸­åˆ›å»ºå¯¹è±¡ï¼Œæˆ‘ä»¬åœ¨productIDå’Œäº§å“çš„ç±»ç±»å‹ä¹‹é—´ä¿ç•™ä¸€ä¸ªæ˜ å°„ã€‚åœ¨è¿™ç§æƒ…å†µä¸‹ï¼Œå½“å°†æ–°äº§å“æ·»åŠ åˆ°åº”ç”¨ç¨‹åºæ—¶ï¼Œå¿…é¡»å°†å…¶æ³¨å†Œåˆ°å·¥å‚ã€‚æ­¤æ“ä½œä¸éœ€è¦æ›´æ”¹å·¥å‚ç±»ä»£ç ã€‚
-[^_^]:If you can use reflection, for example in Java or .NET languages, you can register new product classes to the factory without even changing the factory itself.
+[^_^]: If you can use reflection, for example in Java or .NET languages, you can register new product classes to the factory without even changing the factory itself.
 For creating objects inside the factory class without knowing the object type we keep a map between the productID and the class type of the product.
 In this case when a new product is added to the application it has to be registered to the factory.
 This operation doesn't require any change in the factory class code.

 ```java
 class ProductFactory